 Bonus Question About Blockchain

 Q: What sort of future do you see for blockchain technology in the Fintech personal loan market?
-What sort of challenge would its implementation pose to Fintech lenders?
+What sort of challenge would its implementation pose to Fintech companies?

 A: I think the thing about distributed ledger technology is that it requires adoption from multiple parties for full scale implementation, so other players in the ecosystem need to adapt the technology.